nogigen/digit-recognition/README.md

 # digit-recognition
-"Hello World" of neural networks, implementation of a NeuralNetwork from scratch to classify digits(0-9) using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+implementation of a neural net from scratch to classify digits(0-9) using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 I also made a GUI to make it more interactive.

 digit recognizer - Hello World.ipynb loads the MNIST dataset, builds a NN from scratch and saves weights-biases to various files so this NN can be reconstructed in the app.py